celestiaorg/docs/developers/node-tutorial.md

 a node store on your machine.
 This is where the data and your keys will be stored.

-### Connect to a public core endpoint
+### Connect to a core endpoint

-Let's now run the Celestia Light node with a gRPC connection to an example public core endpoint.
+Let's now run the Celestia Light node with a gRPC connection to an example core endpoint.
+Connecting to a core endpoint provides the light node with access to state queries (reading balances, submitting transactions, and other state-related queries).

 Note: You are also encouraged to find a community-run API endpoint and there are several in the Discord.
 This one is used for demonstration